-Asking Questions and Defining Problems: A practice of science is to ask and refine questions that lead to descriptions and explanations of how the SEP natural and designed world(s) works and which can be empirically tested.
-Engineering questions clarify problems to determine criteria for successful neers also ask questions to clarify ideas.
+Asking Questions and Defining Problems: A practice of science is to ask and refine questions that lead to descriptions and explanations of SEP 1 natural and designed world(s) works and which can be empirically tested.
+Engineering questions clarify problems to determine criter solutions and identify constraints to solve neers also ask questions to clarify ideas.
 Components of SEP Mark with "x" What teacher actions were taken What are the students doing?
 In this lesson/unit plan, it is clear that if present in to facilitate this component for students have a structured opportunity to: lesson students?
-Ask questions based on observations and/or other appropriate information of a scientific ohenomenon 1 Generate, identify, and/or evaluate questions hat can be systematically investigated (i.e., questions that are estable/investigable/scientific) Ask questions that challenge the premise of an argument or interpretation of a data set 1 Engineering] Define or describe a problem hat can be solved (through an object, tool, process, and/or system) Note es on Context/Special Considerations (par t of school year, differ rentiation, student developmental consideration ns, etc.): 1
+Ask questions based on observations and/or other appropriate information of a scientific phenomenon , ate, identify, and/or evaluate questions an be systematically investigated (i.e., • ons that are 1 testar le/investigable/scientific) 3) .
+Ask q uestions that challenge the premise of an argun ent or interpretation of a data set 4) [Engir neering] Define or describe a problem an be solved (through an object, tool, ] proce ss, and/or system) Notes on Context/Special Considerations (part of school year, differentiation, student developmental considerations, etc.): trotes on context/special constuct ations (part of school year, unferentiation, student developmental constuerations, etc.).

 ©2015 California State University East Bay All Rights Reserved.
 Any unauthorized reprint or use of this document is prohibited under federal law.
-Project Next Gen ASET is supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No. DRL-1418440.
+Project Next Gen ASET was supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No. DRL-1418440.
 PI: michele.korb@csueastbay.edu or contact corinne.lardy@csus.edu, michelle.sinapuelas@csueastbay.edu